huazzers/desma126/docs/w5-2-animation-coroutines-persistentdata.md

 ## Coroutines

-> Read Unity's documentation for [Coroutines](https://docs.unity3d.com/2022.3/Documentation/Manual/Coroutines.html).
+> Read Unity's [documentation](https://docs.unity3d.com/2022.3/Documentation/Manual/Coroutines.html) and their [introductory video tutorial](https://www.youtube.com/watch?v=5L9ksCs6MbE) to coroutines.

 In most situations, when we call a method, Unity runs it to completion within a single frame update.